 Jose Maria 1978, had this to say about her grandfather:

-"He's got a pretty name and I don't know why they
+"He's got a pretty name and I do not know why they

-use that Jose Maria-I don't like it.
+use that Jose Maria-I do not like it.
 They should use

 his Indian name Caddi Ha-Iesh."
 1973 photo by Cecile